pkardas/notes/books/go/notes.md

 - `errors.Is` - to check if the returned error or any error that it wraps match a specific sentinel error instance
 - `errors.As` - allows you to check if a returned error (or any error it wraps) matches a specific type

-If there are situations in your programs that are unrecoverable, you can create your won panics.
+If there are situations in your programs that are unrecoverable, you can create your own panics.
 Go provides a way to capture a panic to provide a more graceful shutdown or to prevent shutdown at all.
-Reserve `panic` for fatal situations and use `recover` as a way to gracefully handle these situations.
+Reserve `panic` for fatal situations use `recover` as a way to gracefully handle these situations.
 If program panics, be careful about trying to continue executing after the panic.